drewlesueur/nando/README.md

 nando
 =====

-What can you build with a bunch of 1s 0s and nand gates? pltgames submission
+What can you build with a bunch of 1s, 0s, and nand gates? pltgames submission

+More to come.